jeffreyadams/atlasofliegroups-docs/_sources/tutorial/video_2B/minimal_principal_psl2r.rst.txt

 factors: the trivial representation (with ``x=1`` and :math:`\lambda=\nu=\rho` ) and a discrete series (with ``x=0``).

-What is the other principal series attached to the split Cartan?
-For :math:`SL(2,\mathbb R )` the other representation attached to the split Cartan was an infinite demensional irreducible principal series.
+What is the other principal series attached to the split Cartan subgroup?
+For :math:`SL(2,\mathbb R )` the other representation attached to the split Cartan subgroup was an infinite demensional irreducible principal series.
 However here we have::

    atlas> q:parameters[2]